MooersLab/writingLogTemplateInOrg/README.md

 3. Under the Yasnippets pulldown, select `reload everything` or in the minibuffer, enter `M-x yas-reload-all`.

-## Essential keybindings for editing this file in in org-mode:
+## Essential keybindings for editing this file in org-mode:
   + `C-g` to abort current command.
   + `C-x C-c` to quit Emacs
   + `C-x C-s` to save the current document.
-  + `C-c C-e l o` to export to pdflatex and bibtex and open the resulting PDF in default PDF viewer.
+  + `C-c C-e l o` to export to pdflatex and BibTeX and open the resulting PDF in the default PDF viewer.
   + `C-x u` to undo the last change.
   + `M-UP` or `M-DOWN` to shift lines up and down.
 UP and Down are the arrow keys.